sameersbn/docker-redmine/README.md

 docker run --name=redmine -d [OPTIONS] sameersbn/redmine:5.1.3
 ```

 When an upgrade is in progress the variable `REDMINE_WAS_UPDATED` will be defined and set to `yes`.
-This allows easy integration of individual upgrade-steps via `entrypoint.custom.sh`.
+This allows easy integration of individual upgrade-steps via `entrypoint.custom.sh`, `pre-install.sh`, and `post-install.sh`.

 ## Shell Access